dzbeck/attack_to_cve/updated-methodology.md

 |os; firmware | user action:insert media | [T1091](https://attack.mitre.org/techniques/T1091) (Replication Through Removeable Media) |

-Note that the exploit of a vulnerability (e.g., Network Sniffing) is not necessarily the same technique that exploits the user/machine.
-For example, consider the VID associated with the opening example where it is the secondary impact (T1078 (Valid Accounts)) that exploits the user/machine:
+Note that the exploit of a vulnerability is not necessarily the same technique that exploits the user/machine.
+For example, consider the VID associated with the opening example where it is the secondary impact (T1078 (Valid Accounts)) that exploits the user/machine (Network Sniffing exploits the vulnerability):

 ![/cve-to-attack-1st-example.png](/cve-to-attack-1st-example.png)